lczech/genesis/doc/manual/supplement/development.md

 to the terminal startup script (e.g., `.bash_rc` in the users home directory) will compile genesis in debug mode.

-# Compilers
+# Supported Compilers

-Genesis uses c++11, thus we need a compiler that supports all features.
+Genesis uses C++11, thus we need a compiler that supports all its features.

 The first GCC version to do so is 4.8.1, see [here](https://gcc.gnu.org/projects/cxx-status.html#cxx11).
+Last time we tested it, Genesis compiled perfectly with this version.
+However, [Travis](https://travis-ci.org/lczech/genesis) is an annoying pain, so we unfortunately test Genesis on Travis with GCC 4.8.4 instead.

 # Testing Genesis with GTest